Last revised: Feb 1, 2024

 Plymouth or ‘Peaked Cliff’ is an NEPHC flying site that is environmentally and legally very sensitive.
+We are currently advising to avoid flying there.
 It is located in the Town of Bourne.
 The launch is located on Town Conservation land, and landing area is located on National Seashore.
 Through careful negotiation, NEPHC has been allowed use of the launch, the landing area and the beach access stairs to return from the beach.
-NEPHC club members, have the “privilege” to fly there.

 We must follow both NEPHC, USHPA, Legal requirements and Town of Bourne environmental rules to keep this privilege.
 If you do not feel up to following these rather stringent requirements, do not fly there.
 We as a club are currently in a lawsuit with an unhappy landowner to the North of launch.
 Our good behavior and following the rules to the letter of the Court Order allow limited flying at Plymouth.